MacaylaMarvelous81/fleeexhaustion/README.md

 Code mod for [Vintage Story](https://www.vintagestory.at).
 Entities run at slower speeds when they are hurt.

 ## Configuration
-The world config `exhaustStrength` is a float which changes how strong the effect is.
+The server config is in the ModConfig `fleeexhaustion-server.json`. `ExhaustStrength` is a float which changes how strong the effect is.
 Default is 1 (100%).

 ## Mod Integration
 This mod adds two new configuration options to the `fleeentity` AI task: